With less than four weeks to launch, the CBS Sports Radio Network seems to have all of the talent for their major dayparts in place.

 And rounding out our trifecta is Los Angeles.
 A market where four sports stations – all on the AM dial – exist.
 CBS Radio is in a position to convert one of their underperforming FM properties, either KTWV/”94.7 The Wave” or KCBS-FM/”93.1 Jack-FM” to the CBSSR outlet in Hollywood.
 Or, why not send Cumulus to purchase an FM station.
 After all, just like in the Chicago market prior to the Merlin deal, and New York City prior to the agreement to acquire WFME-FM from Family Stations, Inc., Cumulus owns just one AM and one FM station in L.A.
 Any FM sticks for sale in the market?
 How about an independent broadcaster – did somebody say KKGO?
 It’s good to see a station make a go of it (no pun intended) with country music in the L.A. market – but for the right price, Cumulus could turn that station from Garth and Trisha to Gottlieb and Tierney.

 And don’t forget, Southern California’s own Jim Rome will be joining CBS Sports Radio.
 It would mean a lot to him for his show to be heard on his turf on the FM dial, I’m sure.
+Hopefully, it’s as profitable as James Bond movie posters are for film collectors and historians.

 For CBS and Cumulus, it isn’t just about having an FM clearance for CBSSR in L.A.: they would be the very first sports radio station on FM in L.A.
 If all else fails, expect the network to end up on KFWB/980 AM, previously owned by CBS Radio but placed in an asset trust since CBS was approaching the media cap in that market – and I’m sure they’d “trust” Cumulus to take KFWB under its wing.